World Wide Association of Specialty Programs and Schools: Facilities

-In July 2007 World Wide's president, Ken Kay, told the Salt Lake Tribune that only two schools remained in the WWASPS network, including Majestic Ranch Academy in Utah, which he said was likely to sever its ties with the organization.
+In July 2007, World Wide's president, Ken Kay, told the Salt Lake Tribune that only two schools remained in the WWASPS network, and that one, Majestic Ranch Academy in Utah, was likely to sever its ties with the organization.
 In a December 2010 newspaper article, Kay was reported to have said that the organization was no longer in business, but because of ongoing litigation, it had not been dissolved.

 Schools and programs currently or formerly associated with the organization include the following:

 Related and spinoff programs and projects

-Some personnel formerly associated with WWASP schools and programs have gone on to establish or work at other similar institutions.
+Some former WWASP personnel have gone on to establish or work at other similar institutions:

-In 2005 Robert Lichfield and the Utah-based holding company, Golden Pond Investments Ltd., made an offer to buy the campus of the Kemper Military School in Boonville, Missouri, to open a new school for adolescents needing help with discipline, responsibility and leadership skills.
+In 2005, Robert Lichfield and the Utah-based holding company, Golden Pond Investments Ltd., made an offer to buy the campus of the Kemper Military School in Boonville, Missouri, to open a new school for adolescents needing help with discipline, responsibility and leadership skills.
 It was announced that the school would be directed by former WWASP staff member Randall Hinton and his brother Russell Hinton.
 The Hintons told Boonville officials that the proposed school would not be a part of WWASP.
 The Boonville City Council rejected the proposal.

-Randall Hinton later tried to resurrect the WWASP format with a similar "chain" of schools called Right Directions, but the effort never got past the planning stages.
+Randall Hinton later tried to resurrect the WWASP format with a similar chain of schools called Right Directions, but the effort never got past the planning stages.
 Most likely, this was meant to allow WWASP to retain many of its former properties under a new name with a clean slate, but ostensibly it would have been an entirely new entity.

-Ken Kay is now superintendent of Browning Distance Learning Academy, a provider of homeschooling curriculum.
+Ken Kay was superintendent of Browning Distance Learning Academy, a provider of homeschooling curriculum.
 Its materials were used by Mentor School in Costa Rica.
-As of 2022 no other school or homeschooling group has used Browning Distance Learning Academy, and it's assumed the company went bankrupt after Mentor's closure.
+As of 2022 no other school or homeschooling group has used Browning Distance Learning Academy, and it is assumed the company went bankrupt after Mentor's closure.
+Browning Distance Learning Academy does not seem to be up and running at this time.